Telangana Thalli

-The Telangana Thalli statue, was unveiled on December 9, 2024, by Chief Minister Anumula Revanth Reddy in the Dr. B.R.
+The Telangana Thalli (lit.
+'Mother Telangana') statue, was unveiled on December 9, 2024, by Chief Minister Anumula Revanth Reddy in the Dr. B.R.
 Ambedkar Telangana State Secretariat, representing the cultural identity, self-respect, and aspirations of the people of Telangana.
-Designed as a tribute to the state's heritage and struggles for statehood, it reflects the everyday woman of Telangana and serves as a unifying symbol of pride for the youngest state in India.
+Designed as a tribute to the state's heritage and struggles for statehood, it reflects the everyday woman of Telangana.

 History

 The concept of Telangana Thalli emerged during the Telangana statehood movement as a counterpart to "Telugu Thalli" in united Andhra Pradesh.
 It was intended to become a rallying symbol for statehood aspirations.
 Since then, the Telangana Thalli statue has gone through various changes over a period of time by various political factions of Telangana statehood movement.

 Before 2014, under BRS (then TRS) party's leadership a statue was unveiled by changing the Telugu Thalli statue, by replacing Purnakalasham with Bathukamma pot.
 However, it was not officially notified nor universally accepted due to resemblance with Telugu Thalli and feudal characteristics of the statue.
 Different political parties had given different imagery to the Mother Telangana concept.

 After the Congress government assumed leadership of the Telangana Government on December 7 2023, the new Chief Minister Anumula Revanth Reddy envisaged the idea of having an official Telangana Thalli statue, that represents the wishes of revolutionaries and martyrs of separate Telangana statehood movement.
 He began public and political consultations towards the process of unveiling the statue on December 9, a significant date in the history of the state, as it was announced by then Home Minister P. Chidambaram, on this date that a separate Telangana state would be created by the Government of India.